AndreasHeger/CGATReport/doc/Roadmap.rst

     how long it will take.

 plugin architecture
-    Clean up Renderer.py so that adding custom renderers will become easy.
+    clean up Renderer.py so that adding custom renderers will become easy.
 Consider adding a generic interface to matplotlib plotting functions.

 upload
-    Add upload to galaxy and/or UCSC
+    add upload to galaxy and/or UCSC

 rpy integration
-    Check if it is possible to use rpy as rendering engine and for more statistical tests.
+    check if it is possible to use rpy as rendering engine and for statistical tests.

 --force option
-    add --clean or --force option to sphinxreport-test or build automatically force a new build
+    add --clean or --force option to sphinxreport-test or build automatically force a new build.
+See also the corresponding sphinx-build options.

 explorer output
     check output on windows explorer - frames do not appear on Chris' machine.

+optional pdf support
+    pdf rendering takes a while and could be post-poned until final document is produced.
+Similarly, pdf scatter plots with many points take a long while to render and these should be thinned.

+legend
+   fix dimensioning of outer legend.
+Maybe add a separate legend plot.

+multi-figure layout
+   implement multi-figure layout using a new option
+   :layout: <>, where <> is column(default), row or grid.

 Completed features
 ==================